ethanblake4/dart_eval/docs/typed-backend.md

 `Compiler.compileTyped` lowers reachable direct functions from SSA to fixed register operands.
 Numeric registers remain typed Dart locals; object registers `r/s/c` hold arbitrary references.
 Spills use separate numeric and object banks.
-The generator emits 189 instruction forms, prioritizing simple operations in opcode order.
+The generator emits 231 instruction forms, prioritizing simple operations in opcode order.
 It removes redundant reversed primitive comparisons, supplies signed16 integer immediates, and emits short relative branches with automatic absolute32 widening.
 Conditional branches decode their target only when taken.

-Calls clobber all nine registers.
-The allocator assigns all call arguments simultaneously, resolves permutations, and saves caller values that remain live.
+Calls clobber all eight registers.
+The allocator assigns all call arguments to their fixed locations and saves caller values that remain live.
+Its current constrained path resolves cycles through spills, copies, and reloads; emitting the available swap instructions for resident cycles is a pending optimization.
 The callee receives register parameters without argument-load instructions.

 The complete signature determines argument locations, including unused parameters:

-- The first two integers use A/B, doubles F/G, and booleans E/X.
+- The first two integers use A/B, doubles F/G, and the first boolean uses E.
 - Remaining parameters, including excess native scalars, use R/S/C in source order.
 - If more than three parameters need object registers, the first two use R/S and C holds one `List<Object?>` for the rest.
 Five integers fit without a list;